Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: PDE boundary value problems and mesh-based numerical methods

 where $\bm{\beta}_{N}(\mathbf{x}) = (\beta_{1}(\mathbf{x}),\ldots,\beta_{N}(\mathbf{x}))^T$ is a vector of the coefficients, and $L(\mathbf{x})\in \RR^{N\times N}$ is the \textit{stiffness matrix} and $b(\mathbf{x})\in \RR^{N}$ is the \textit{load vector}, both of which are determined by the numerical method.

-The main challenge of mesh-based simulations is that directly solving the PDE system for any input $\mathbf{x}$, or equivalently, solving the linear system \eqref{PDElinearapp}, can be computationally demanding (e.g., the high-fidelity simulation in \cite{mak2017efficient}).
-Thus, an efficient emulator that can approximate the solution, $u_{N}(\mathbf{s},\mathbf{x})$, for any $\mathbf{s}\in\Omega,\mathbf{x}\in\chi$, is called for.
+The main challenge of mesh-based numerical methods is that directly solving the PDE boundary value problem for any input $\mathbf{x}$, or equivalently, solving the linear system \eqref{PDElinearapp}, can be computationally demanding (e.g., the high-fidelity simulation in \cite{mak2017efficient}).
+Thus, an efficient emulator that can approximate the solution, $u_{N}(\mathbf{s};\mathbf{x})$, for any $\mathbf{s}\in\Omega,\mathbf{x}\in\chi$, is called for.